Learn how to apply for Optional Practical Training, maintain compliance, and qualify for the 24-month STEM extension.

 Planning for what happens after your authorization ends helps you avoid gaps in status.

 The most common transition is to H-1B status through employer sponsorship.
-If your employer files an H-1B petition while you're on OPT, the cap-gap extension protects your status until the decision.
+If your employer files an H-1B petition while you're authorized, the cap-gap extension protects your status until the decision.

 Other options include the TN visa for Canadian and Mexican professionals, the L-1 visa for intracompany transfers, or the J-1 visa for exchange visitors.
-Some holders pursue employment-based green cards through EB-2 NIW, EB-3, or EB-1 categories.
+Some candidates explore alternative employment authorization through OPT before pursuing employment-based green cards through EB-2 NIW, EB-3, or EB-1 categories.

-You can qualify for new OPT by completing another degree at a higher educational level.
-Each level provides its own 12 months of OPT (plus extension if applicable).
+You can qualify for new authorization by completing another degree at a higher educational level.
+Each level provides its own 12 months (plus extension if applicable).

 Lighthouse helps students manage this through diagnostic review to confirm qualification and timing, expert guidance on Form I-765 preparation and supporting documentation, case management support for reporting requirements and extensions, and coordination of employment verification and SEVP Portal updates.

-OPT stands for Optional Practical Training.
-It's a temporary employment benefit that allows students on F-1 visas to work in the United States in jobs directly related to their field of study for up to 12 months, with an additional 24-month extension available for those holding degrees in STEM fields.
+OPT meaning Optional Practice Training is a temporary employment benefit that allows students on F-1 visas to work in the United States in jobs directly related to their field of study for up to 12 months, with an additional 24-month extension available for those holding degrees in STEM fields.

-Being on OPT means you have work authorization to gain practical experience in your field of study.
-You can work full-time (at least 20 hours per week), change employers, and work in multiple positions simultaneously, as long as work relates to your credentials and you maintain OPT reporting requirements.
+Being authorized means you have work permission to gain practical experience in your field of study.
+You can work full-time (at least 20 hours per week), change employers, and work in multiple positions simultaneously, as long as work relates to your credentials and you maintain reporting requirements.

 Yes.
 You can apply up to 90 days before your program end date, but no later than 60 days after completion.
-Meet with your school official first to receive an OPT recommendation on your OPT I-20, then file Form I-765 within 30 days.
+Meet with your school official first to receive a recommendation on your I-20, then file Form I-765 within 30 days.

 No. You don't need a job offer to apply.
 Once your EAD card is issued, you're limited to 90 days of unemployment (150 days with extension).
 Exceeding this limit terminates your status.